sedhossein/clean-code-with-clear-coder/README.md

 - code optimizing is not just one level in your project (if it need to optimization), in evey level of the project the optimization have some sections to do .

+- a master programmer is not who has a lot of project , is who have a strong and perfect in most of his projects. be a master one.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna